sammizhu/trendSetters.github.io/README.md

 2. Flip through the pages to explore different facets of the data and fashion trends.
 Each page is themed around a specific aspect of the fashion industry, from top brands to emerging trends.

-3. Interact with the Data:
+3. Interact with the data.
+Please be sure to read the interactables and buttons as well!

 4. Click on charts and graphs to drill down into specific data points.
 Use filters and toggles to customize your view of the information.